-Spending on laboratory/pathology procedures declined Figure 30: Cumulative Change in Outpatient Procedure Spending per Person, Utilization, and Average Price since 2014 between 2017 and 2018.
-The decrease, however, was not large enough to offset a large increase earlier in the period, so spending was 8% higher in 2018 compared to 2014.
+Spending on laboratory/pathology procedures declined

+procedures declined between 2017 and 2018.
+The decrease, however, was not large enough to offset a large increase earlier in the

 Note: Utilization and average prices account for changes in the type or intensity of services used.

 Radiology utilization and average price trends should be interpreted with caution due to coding changes.

-- Utilization increases drove spending growth, with use rising 15% over the period. - A 6% decrease from 2014 to 2018 in average price per laboratory service offset some of the growth in utilization.
+Utilization increases drove spending growth, with use rising 15% over the period.

+• A 6% decrease from 2014 to 2018 in average price per laboratory service offset some of the growth in utilization.